ShivamSoni20/sol-gift/README.md

 SolGift is a full-stack Solana application that revolutionizes gift cards by combining NFT technology with secure escrow mechanisms.
 The platform enables businesses and individuals to issue digital gift cards that are transferable, redeemable, and backed by real value locked on-chain.

+**✨ Latest Updates**:
+- ✅ Fixed program ID mismatch - synchronized across all components
+- ✅ Improved IDL structure with complete account type definitions
+- ✅ Unified npm scripts - run from root directory with `npm run dev`
+- ✅ Created comprehensive QUICK_START.md guide
-**✨ Latest Update**: Dark mode support with theme toggle, animated WarpBackground on dashboard, and enhanced UI with fully responsive design across all devices.
+- ✅ Dark mode support with theme toggle
+- ✅ Animated WarpBackground on dashboard
+- ✅ Fully responsive design across all devices

 ### Key Features